Current Alerts and Notices (View all)

 Construction and demolition waste

-Construction and demolition materials are valuable commodities, but they make up over a third of the materials that go to landfill.
+Construction and demolition materials are valuable commodities, but they make up nearly 70% of the materials that go to landfill - see New Zealand Construction and Demolition Waste Baseline and Tracking Methodology Report | Ministry for the Environment (link to external website, new window).

 Much of the timber, plastics, polystyrene, plasterboard, metals, rubble and topsoil that gets dumped could be reused or recycled.
 On-site sorting, changes to construction practices, and designing out the ‘waste’ in the first place can all help divert materials from landfill.